Ethical Guidelines are part of Mint of Finland Group’s corporate responsibility principles

 Our principles include showing appreciation and building a well-functioning workplace community.
 At Mint of Finland, each employee bears responsibility for our common success.
 We strive to be an example to colleagues and to making our company the most appreciated innovator in the sector.

 Mint of Finland has a zero tolerance of accidents.
-We aim to prevent health risks and workplace injuries.
+We aim to prevent risks related to physical and mental health and workplace injuries.
 We particularly striving to impact on attitudes to build a safe working environment and we encourage employees to continuously develop themselves in this respect.
 We are active to minimise risks originating in the workplace environment.
 By maintaining our employees’ health and systems enabling their working capacity, we seek to identify and prevent any threatening or problem situations and also to react promptly to them.
 We strive to increase our awareness of how the action of each and every employee impacts on the safety and wellbeing of the workplace community.
 We share responsibility for the safety of our working environment and our wellbeing in the workplace.

 Security is pivotal to the company’s operations.
 Mint of Finland’s main line of business is the manufacture of circulation coins, blanks and collector coins from basic and precious metals.
 The company approaches security from the technical, transport and information security perspective.